imagej/imagej.github.io/pages/Multi_Stack_Montage.md

 ![Interface of the plugin](Hyperstacks_Montage_menu.jpg "Interface of the plugin")

-{% capture includecontent %} If you are going to make a montage, you need each stack to be as follows:
+{% include warning-sidebox-right content='If you are going to make a montage, you need each stack to be as follows:

   - Same number of Channels, Slices and Timepoints
   - Same Data Type (8-bit, 16-bit, 32-bit or RGB)

-{% endcapture %}
+' %}

-{% include warning-box content=includecontent %}

 In the case that there would be many images open, the plugin does not pre-select any images.